 - Credit Score

 The processing fee is charged when you apply for the loan.
 It can range from 1 to 3% of the loan amount.
-Some bank also charge a flat amount like 2999 / 3999 if the loan amount is less.
+Some bank also charges a flat amount like 2999 / 3999 if the loan amount is less.
 Some banks are ready to negotiate the charge as well.
-Here is list of the banks and their respective interest rate and processing fee.
+Here is a list of the banks and their respective interest rate and processing fee.

 It is a charge which you would be required to pay if you decided to clear your loan amount before the tenure.
 Some bank may not charge for the prepayment based on your relationship with the bank and your negotiations.